notawakestudio/NUSConnect-Docs/docs/UserGuide.md

 Q: Can I use the website without logging in?

 A: Our system comes with a gamified profile that tracks the progress of users who actively participate in various activities.
 Thus, we recommend users to login and create a profile with us.
 However, some features of the website will be kept public to allow users to access the materials easily.

+Q: What is the pricing model for the website?

+A: In a very realistic sense, we understand that montary rewards can be very effective in keeping a project alive.
+However, we decided to keep our website free of charge for the initial launch and for as long as possible to support learning activities.
+This is possible becaues we stand on the shoulders of giants (that are kind enough to provide generous resources at minimal costs).